Duck Hunting on City Owned Islands

 Leave no trace - take nothing but pictures, leave nothing but footprints.
 Pack your waste back with you when you vacate the island.

-The City of Brockville has always encouraged the practice of Pack it In/Pak It Out.
+The City of Brockville has always encouraged the practice of Pack it In/Pack It Out.
 We have reduced the number of receptacles on the islands.

 The islands are especially sensitive to damage because they are rocky, small in area and have more severe climate than the mainland.
 You can contribute to the protection of the islands by complying with the regulations.
 They have been designed to encourage you to use and enjoy the islands in an environmentally sensitive manner.

-Because the islands are rocky, broken flass has been a problem in the past.
-For the safety of your family and others, wherever possible, please use plastic or canned containers.
+Because the islands are rocky, broken glass has been a problem in the past.
+For the safety of your family and others, please use plastic or canned containers only.

-Pets are welcome on City of Brockvile islands, but they must be on a leash and under control at all times. owners are responsible for cleaning up after their pets.
+Pets are welcome on City of Brockville islands, but they must be on a leash and under control at all times.
+Owners are responsible for cleaning up after their pets.
 (And yes, pack it out includes your poop bags)

 Outhouses are located on a number of City of Brockville Islands.
 Please refer to the island map for locations.

-Ice can be purchased from the canteens located at both St. Lawrence Park and the Brockville Municipal Harbour and can be accessed by boat.
+Ice can be purchased from the canteen located at St. Lawrence Park and the Brockville Municipal Harbour office, both can be accessed by boat.
 The courtesy dock at St. Lawrence Park and the day docks at the Brockville Municipal Harbour are meant for short term stays such as stopping by for an ice cream cone or to purchase ice.